 The HLG on Innovation Policy was launched under the Polish Presidency of the Council of the European Union in December 2011 with the objective to develop recommendations how to complete and improve innovation policy in the EU.
 The HLG developed the concept of European Innovation Ecosystems.
 The Group's ideas were presented at the informal meeting of the Competitiveness Council (COMPET) in May 2013.

 Thanks to the positive reception of the report and its recommendations, the HLG was asked to re-convene and continue its work.
 This resulted in a comprehensive report with over 56 concrete recommendations.
-They were presented by the Italian Presidency to Council as well as the newly elected European Commission led by Jean-Claude Juncker and since then serve as inspiration for reforms and innovation initiatives in the EU.
+They were presented by the Italian Presidency to the Council and the Commission and served as inspiration for its reform and innovation initiatives.

 The following people, from the European and national public sector, from corporations and from academia, gave their time and expertise to the work on innovation policy management:

 The HLG has its own research team, which prepares and follows-up meetings: